 Software

-While a knowledge base or internal wiki can function well for small teams, many enterprises require an enterprise knowledge platform; this type of software is powerful enough to serve as a central knowledge hub.
+While a knowledge base or internal wiki can function well for small teams, many enterprises require an enterprise knowledge platform.
+This type of software is powerful enough to convert knowledge into an infrastructure.

-What to know before you conduct a knowledge assessment
+What to know before you conduct a knowledge management assessment

 No matter the steps you take, approach your next knowledge management assessment with a plan.
 Speak with operations, customer support agents, and executives to identify gaps you need to address.

-A simple knowledge audit can reveal your KM system’s overall effectiveness and also identify gaps you need to shore up in people, process, or technology.
+A simple knowledge audit can reveal your KM system’s overall effectiveness and also identify gaps you need to shore up in people, processes, or technologies.

-A KM assessment should be a routine process to ensure your knowledge management system is a well-oiled machine that can provide great knowledge to customers and employees.
+A KM assessment should be a routine process to ensure your knowledge management system is a well-oiled machine that can provide up-to-date, accurate, and trusted knowledge to customers and employees.